fhi-beta/mobaGenetics-qc/methylation/README.md

 ## Finalizing the run

-After one has run the third\_part, the following command will clean up the output files, removing unnecessary files:
+After one has run the `rule third_part`, the following command will clean up the output files, removing unnecessary files:

+`
-$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile clean\_up
+$ snakemake --core 1 --configfile input/globalConfig.yaml input/met001.yaml --snakefile Snakefile clean_up
+`

 # Results
-All results are stored within the output\_path folder (see above), in subdirectories named after the dataset.  (config file, minus the .yaml part) This is set automatically.
+All results are stored within the `output_path` folder (see above), in subdirectories named after the dataset.  (config file, minus the .yaml part) This is set automatically.